feifeiji89/attribution-reporting-api/AGGREGATE.md

 - Allocating the privacy budget between different types of attributions (e.g., biddable vs. non-biddable).
-- Distributing the budget across multiple campaigns to prevent any single campaign from consuming all available privacy budget.
+- Distributing the budget across multiple product categories to prevent any single product category from consuming all available privacy budget.

 [Source registrations](#attribution-source-registration) will accept an optional field `named_budgets`, which is a dictionary used to set the